myzlab/k-search-v2-docs/docs/delete-statement/with/introduction.md

 Additionally, we need to prepare the values that will be supplied to the `as` method through the `values` and `append` method:

 - `values()`: Allows you to initialize a list of values.
 It does not receive parameters.
 - `append(List<Object> value)`: Receives a list of objects which will correspond to one single record within the CTE.
-This method can be called as many records need to be added to the CTE.
+This method can be called as many times as records you need to add to the CTE.

 These methods are called as follows: